Human rights and medical practice are rooted in fundamental principles including respect, dignity, fairness and equality.

 The BMA has always advocated the highest standards of human rights in healthcare, both for clinicians and patients.

-BMA procedures for human rights interventions, drawn up with advice from Amnesty International and the International Committee of the Red Cross, explains the BMA's criteria for intervening in alleged abuses of human rights.
+Our procedures for human rights interventions were drawn up with advice from Amnesty International and the International Committee of the Red Cross.

 Most recently, we have spoken out against: